NavicoOS/ac2git/README.md

  + The `accurev pop` command does not have the `-t` option.
 (It is not possible to get past versions of the source code without a workspace)
  + The `accurev diff -a -i -v -V` command does not have the `-t` option.
 (Inferring incremental changes becomes impossible)

+_Note: It may be possible to convert an `Accurev 4.7` depot by creating a single workspace that starts at transaction 1 and updating the workspace to every transaction up to `highest`, commiting into git if there are any differences._

 - Fails with `python 3.1` due to using prefixed `u'string literals'`, minimum python that has them is `python 3.3`.
 Changing `u'some string'` to `'some string'` would fix the issue.

 - Fails with `git 1.7` due to missing `-C` flag.
 Not sure when this flag was added to git.